comit/sonoff-bridge/OTA-over-SCP.md

 SSH communication between the build server and OTA server should be pre-configured so that it doesn't require password (pre-shared keys).

 ## Add the pre-shared key
-On a linux client machine type the following to generate the key:
+On a linux client machine type the following to generate the key.
+Press enter three times (without any input):
 ```
 ssh-keygen -t rsa -C "YOUR OWN KEY INFO"
 ```
-Press enter three times (without any input).

 Copy the key to your ssh server:
 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub USER@HOST